DeysonOrtiz/Deyson-com/pages/articles/The-Spartan-Bible/index.md

 Give one breath of thanks for life, for trial, and for another chance to grow.

-> “Do not pray for easy lives.
-Pray to be stronger men.”
+> “Do not pray for an easy life.
+Pray to be a stronger person.”
 > “Gratitude in hardship builds power that cannot be stolen.”
 > “He who is thankful in struggle learns joy in every hour.”